-CONCACAF representative Monterrey secured a place in the semifinals of the 2012 FIFA Club World Cup after beating Asian champions Ulsan Hyundai 3-1 at Toyota Stadium.
+CONCACAF representatives Monterrey secured their place in the semi-finals of the 2012 Fifa Club World Cup after beating Asian champions Ulsan Hyundai by a 3-1 score at Toyota Stadium.

-The Asian side found a late consolation through Lee Keun-Ho, with the Asian Footballer of the Year giving Korean supporters something to cheer about on a disappointing afternoon, with an effort from 25 yards that Monterrey goalkeeper Jonathan Orozco mishandled.
+The 'Gangsters of Asia' found a late consolation through Lee Keun-Ho, with the Asian Footballer of the Year giving Korean supporters something to cheer about on a disappointing afternoon, with an effort from 25 yards that Monterrey goalkeeper Orozco mis-handled.

-The K-League side is now set to face the loser of Sunday night's matchup between J-League champions Sanfrecce Hiroshima and African king Al-Ahly, while two-time defending CONCACAF Champions League winner Monterrey braces itself for a date with the Blues.
+The K-League side are now set to face the loser of Sunday night's match-up between J-League champions Sanfrecce Hiroshima and African kings Al-Ahly.